 Cinema MoneySaving tips & tricks

-Including 2for1 for a YEAR and free or cheap preview screenings
+Including 2for1 for a whole year, and free preview screenings

 Let's be honest, the cinema isn't the cheap date it used to be.
 If you want to check out the latest blockbusters on the big screen, it can set you back up to £18 for a ticket alone – more horrifying than a bad B-movie.

-So we're premiering our guide full of tips and tricks to help you save at the cinema almost as many times as James Bond has saved the world.
+So we've premiered our guide full of tips and tricks to help you save at the cinema almost as many times as James Bond has saved the world.

 A deal for every day of the week

-We're going to talk about our picks of the best cinema deals in this guide so you can save on seeing big movies such as The Lion King, Hobbs & Shaw, Once Upon a Time in Hollywood and Playmobil The Movie.
+We're going to talk about our picks of the best cinema deals so you can save on seeing big movies such as Joker (from Fri 4 Oct), Downton Abbey, Ad Astra and IT Chapter Two.

 The first thing we want to do is make it easy to find the best deal for you, whether you can only visit the cinema on a certain day, or you just want to know when you can use a particular deal.